Permian–Triassic extinction event: Siberian Traps

 Mercury anomalies corresponding to the time of Siberian Traps activity have been found in many geographically disparate sites, indicating that these volcanic eruptions released significant quantities of toxic mercury into the atmosphere and ocean, causing even larger terrestrial and marine die-offs.
+Although initial mercury loading on land at the start of the PTME is linked to enhanced wildfires, the 500 kyr surge in mercury following this initial spike has been directly linked to volcanism.
 A series of surges raised terrestrial and marine environmental mercury concentrations by orders of magnitude above normal background levels and caused mercury poisoning over periods of a thousand years each.
-Mutagenesis in surviving plants after the PTME coeval with mercury and copper loading confirms volcanically induced heavy metal toxicity.
-Increased bioproductivity may have sequestered mercury and party mitigated poisoning.
+Mutagenesis in surviving plants during and after the PTME coeval with mercury loading and that of other heavy metals confirms volcanically induced heavy metal toxicity.
+Increased bioproductivity may have sequestered mercury and partly mitigated poisoning.
 Immense volumes of nickel aerosols and cobalt and arsenic emissions, were also released, further contributing to metal poisoning.

 The devastation wrought by the Siberian Traps did not end following the Permian-Triassic boundary.
-Carbon isotope fluctuations suggest that massive Siberian Traps activity recurred many times during the Early Triassic, a finding corroborated by mercury spikes, causing further extinction events during the epoch.
+Carbon isotope fluctuations suggest that massive Siberian Traps activity recurred multiple times during the Early Triassic, a finding corroborated by mercury spikes, causing further extinction events during the epoch.